MicrosoftDocs/dynamics365smb-docs/FullExperience/Walkthroughs/walkthrough-planning-supplies-automatically.md

     3. On the **Actions** tab, in the **Posting** group, choose **Post**, and then select the **Yes** button.

 ## Story
  Ellen, the warehouse manager at [!INCLUDE[demoname](../BusinessFunctionality/IntegratingWithMicrosoftDynamicsCRM/includes/demoname_md.md)], sets up SILVER warehouse for basic pick handling where warehouse workers process outbound orders individually.
 Susan, the order processor, creates a sales order for 30 units of item LS\-81 to be shipped to customer 10000 from the SILVER Warehouse.
 John, the warehouse worker must make sure that the shipment is prepared and delivered to the customer.
-John manages all involved tasks in the **\($ N\_7377 Inventory Pick $\)** window, which automatically points to the bins where LS\-81 is stored.
+John manages all involved tasks in the **Inventory Pick** window, which automatically points to the bins where LS\-81 is stored.

 ## Setting Up the Location
- The setup of the **\($ N\_5703 Location Card $\)** window defines the company’s warehouse flows.
+ The setup of the **Location Card** window defines the company’s warehouse flows.

 ### To set up the location